 You might not believe it, but some public figures did not get a chance to share all their thoughts about the topic of gay marriage this week.
 And so they took to the Sunday morning talk shows, and the news cycle spun on.
-First up was RNC Chairman Reince Priebus, who cautioned the audience of ABC's Meet the Press against comparing legal blocks to marriage equality to Jim Crow laws, as Charlotte in 2012 Host Committee co-chair Jim Rogers did last week:*
+First up was RNC Chairman Reince Priebus, who cautioned the audience of ABC's Meet the Press against comparing legal blocks to marriage equality to Jim Crow laws, as Democratic National Convention Committee co-chair Jim Rogers did last week:

 “I don’t think it’s a matter of civil rights.
 I think it’s just a matter of whether or not we’re going to adhere to something that’s been historical and religious and legal in this country for many, many years.
 I mean, marriage has to have a definition.
 And we just happen to believe it’s between a man and a woman."